Community Development and School Reform: Odd Bedfellows?

 This generally grinds a conversation to a halt because faltering schools are often seen as outside a community development groups’ skill set to address at best, and entrenched messes that are just too complicated for anyone to fix at worst.
 Schools are usually run by a separate set of elected officials from the ones CDCs work with on their other development projects.
 They are something of their own worlds, and are already beset by a thicket of conflicting expert opinions on what should be done about them.
 And schools were for a long time too daunting for many community development groups to put on their agenda.

 There were always exceptions of course—Shelterforce has written about the overlap over the years, and even held a convening on community-school partnerships.
-Developer Richard Baron, in his recent interview with us (in current issue.
+Developer Richard Baron, in his recent interview with us (in our current issue.
 Subscribe here or check back soon for the link), discussed how McCormack Baron Salazar always looks for a way to integrate a school into its redevelopment; Baron says he threatened to walk away from the New Orleans C.J.
 Peete public housing redevelopment if it didn't have a school associated with it.

-Recently, however, there has been a surge of interest in the importance of education children’s lives, a surge of funding from the likes of the Bill Gates Foundation, and a wave of measures roughly known as “school reform,” including charter schools, new standards, and amped up standardized testing used to assess teachers and close “underperforming schools.”
+Recently, however, there has been a surge of interest in the importance of education in children’s lives, a surge of funding from the likes of the Bill and Melinda Gates Foundation, and a wave of measures roughly known as “school reform,” including charter schools, new standards, and amped up standardized testing used to assess teachers and close “underperforming schools.”

 To put it mildly, these measures, especially charters, are roughly as polarizing of people who tend to otherwise be political allies as Israel and Palestine.